Escaline: Pharmacodynamics

+The comprehensive receptor interactions of escaline have been described.
+It acts as an agonist of the serotonin 5-HT_{1A}, 5-HT_{1B}, 5-HT_{1D}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors, among other actions.
+The drug is also an agonist of the dopamine D_{4} receptor, though not of any other dopamine receptors.
+Besides escaline, the receptor interactions of various escaline analogues and derivatives have been described.

 Escaline produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
 It partially substitutes for LSD in rodent drug discrimination tests.
+The drug is unusual among serotonergic psychedelics in only partially rather than fully substituting for LSD.

+Chemistry

+Synthesis

+The chemical synthesis of escaline has been described.

+Analogues

+Analogues of escaline include mescaline, proscaline, allylescaline, methallylescaline, 3C-E, and 3-methoxy-4-ethoxyphenethylamine (MEPEA; 3-desmethoxyescaline), among others.

 History

-Escaline was first synthesized and reported in the scientific literature by Benington and colleagues in 1954.
-It was later re-examined in the laboratory of David E. Nichols, who prepared a series of mescaline analogues that included escaline, proscaline, and isoproscaline and published their work in 1977.
+Escaline was first described in the scientific literature by George S. Grace in 1934.
+Subsequently, it was also described by F. Benington and colleagues in 1954.
+It was later further described by Otakar Leminger in 1972.
+Then, it was studied by David E. Nichols and colleagues, who prepared a series of mescaline analogues that included escaline, proscaline, and isoproscaline and published their work in 1977.